In2play Outdoor Pre-school

 Discovering exploring and learning though play and nature

-In2play Creative Preschool, based in The Bridge NE Hastings, achieved an Ofsted outstanding rating within the first two years of opening.
-They are now really excited to announce that in April 2018 they will be open the 1st Outdoor Pre- school at based at Hastings Adventure playground.
+In2play Creative Preschool, based in The Bridge NE Hastings, achieved an Ofsted outstanding rating (details below), within the first two years of opening.
+They are now really excited to announce that in April 2018 we opened the 1st Outdoor Pre- school at based at Hastings Adventure playground.

 The “Outdoor Pre-school” concept originated in Scandinavia, where schools use local woodland areas to hold outdoor activities which foster children’s problem-solving and cooperation skills, as well as their confidence and self-esteem.